Lightweightlibrary for writing multiple parallel Verilator testbench drivers?

 I guess I could write the top in SystemC, but other than the fact that I've never used SystemC before, I'm afraid of adding too much overhead in terms of performance.

-RE: Lightweightlibrary for writing multiple parallel Verilator testbench drivers? - Added by Wilson Snyder about 2 months ago
+RE: Lightweightlibrary for writing multiple parallel Verilator testbench drivers? - Added by Wilson Snyder 7 months ago

 Which language are you asking about writing these in?

 If Verilog, then using a thread library is the least of your problems, as Verilator won't understand how to handle these.